Table of Contents

 5. Java Frameworks and Libraries

 No modern frontend project is complete without JavaScript libraries or frameworks.
-They help manage the DOM, state, routing, and more.
+These tools help manage the DOM, state, routing, and more.

 React